-An Element of the Comprehensive Plan and Title 13 of the Tacoma Municipal Code lacoma city of tacoma, washington
+An Element of the Comprehensive Plan and Title 13 of the Tacoma Municipal Code

-Note: These amendments show all of the changes to existing SMP.
+Note: These amendments show all of the changes to existing Land Use regulations.
 The sections included are only those portions of the code that are associated with these amendments.
 New text is underlined and text that has been deleted is shown as strikethrough.